The Trademarks Law Review: Romania

 There are two categories of monetary remedies: damages and reimbursement of trial costs.
 Damages usually are calculated as the lost profit of the plaintiff; in some cases, an accounts expert report is ordered by the judge for the calculation of the damages.
 To claim damages, the claimant must pay a stamp fee whose value is roughly 1 per cent of the value claimed.
 Reimbursement of trial costs usually refers to the charges of the lawyers or attorneys.
 In this respect, the claimant must bring to the closing debates the invoices of the lawyers or attorneys as well as the proof that the invoices were paid.
 Judges are usually willing to decide to reimburse the trial costs, partially or entirely.

 Other enforcement proceedings

-Usually, custom officers check all types of products, either in transit or not, and take the appropriate measures, irrespective of whether trademarks or other types of intellectual property rights are concerned.
+Usually, customs officers check all types of products, either in transit or not, and take the appropriate measures, irrespective of whether trademarks or other types of intellectual property rights are concerned.
 However, the majority of cases refer to trademarks.

-Where the rights holder confirms that the goods are counterfeit, and the declarant or holder of the goods files an opposition, in order to prevent the release of the goods, the rights holder must file a civil claim for infringement against the declarant or holder of the goods or a penal claim for a counterfeit offence and send to the customs authorities the proof that a civil or penal claim was lodged.
+Where the rights holder confirms that the goods are counterfeit, and the declarant or holder of the goods files an opposition, to prevent the release of the goods, the rights holder must file a civil claim for infringement against the declarant or holder of the goods or a penal claim for a counterfeit offence and send to the customs authorities the proof that a civil or penal claim was lodged.
 Civil actions are basically infringement lawsuits submitted to a court of law.
-Infringement lawsuits end with a decision confirming whether one or more intellectual property rights respectively were infringed.
+Infringement lawsuits end with a decision confirming whether one or more intellectual property rights were infringed.
 If infringement was found, the decision usually states that the infringing goods must be destroyed.